-Stereotactic body radiation therapy (SBRT) uses advanced imaging techniques to deliver a targeted radiation dose to a tumor.
+Stereotactic body radiation therapy (SBRT) uses imaging techniques to deliver a targeted radiation dose to a tumor.
 The radiation is focused on the tumor with millimeter precision.
-The result is that less healthy tissue gets damaged by radiation.
+The result may be that less healthy tissue gets damaged by radiation.
 Preserving healthy tissue is important for cancer patients whose tumors are near or in essential organs.

 How it works

 Before treatment, markers are placed around the tumor.
-SBRT uses an advanced coordinate system to precisely locate the tumor to ensure proper placement of the tracking devices.
-During treatment, we deliver concentrated, highly focused radiation treatment.
+SBRT uses a coordinate system to precisely locate the tumor to ensure proper placement of the tracking devices.
+During treatment, we deliver concentrated, highly focused radiation.
 The custom mapping provided by the coordinate system plans the radiation to account for a patient's anatomy, breathing and organ motion.

 Throughout the treatment, the intensity and direction of the beams are constantly modulated to target the tumor and spare healthy tissue.
 The beams are also adjusted for any movement from breathing or digestion.